rishu074/Zenetic/README.md

 # Zenetic

 An application for peace of my mind.
+This application helps me do my daily things and remain productive.

 ## Environment Variables